old_tid

 Inspired by his artistic mother and his father who worked as an engineer, Stevens knew by age eight he wanted to become an architect.
 He graduated with a bachelor's degree in architecture in 1987 and became a co-founder and co-owner of Toronto-based ZAS Architects + Interiors in 1994, where he served as senior principal.

-Over his distinguished career, Stevens shaped designed some of Canada’s most celebrated civic and institutional spaces including the Billy Bishop Airport Tunnel, Canoe Landing Community Campus + Schools, River City Condominiums, Vaughan Civic Centre Library and York University’s Bergeron Centre for Engineering Excellence and a symbolic final projectthe Sam Ibrahim Building at U of T’s Scarborough campuswhich hosted its grand opening in April 2025.
+Over his distinguished career, Stevens shaped some of Canada’s most celebrated civic and institutional spaces including the Billy Bishop Airport Tunnel, Canoe Landing Community Campus + Schools, River City Condominiums, Vaughan Civic Centre Library and York University’s Bergeron Centre for Engineering Excellence and a symbolic final projectthe Sam Ibrahim Building at U of T’s Scarborough campuswhich hosted its grand opening in April 2025.
 Beyond his work in Canada, his practice encompassed projects from Dubai to Shanghai.

 Paul Stevens at the April 2025 opening of the Sam Ibrahim Building, University of Toronto Scarborough campus.
 Design by ZAS Architects and CEBRA Architecture with construction by Ellis Don (supplied photo).